PressCrew/infinity/dashboard/docs/install_tpls.md

 theme hierarchy which is **three or more** themes deep, including Infinity, you must use these special functions **instead of** the standard core functions in WordPress.

-*If you are only inheriting instant options, and not templates, this does not apply to you.*
+*If you are only inheriting options, and not templates, this does not apply to you.*

 <ul class="infinity-docs-menu"></ul>